chandlerprall/web-components-experiments/6-desktop/README.md

 Automatically create a `refs` object mapping IDs to the corresponding elements.

+Better event handling, including support for custom events.
+Handlers no longer pollute the global scope

 ## Challenges to solve

 * Map/[array method] over a state array (directories/files)